 Urine dried on filter paper strips is a convenient and practical way to test iodine, bromine, selenium, arsenic and mercury to assess deficient, adequate, and toxic intakes.
 Our Laboratory is a pioneer in commercial testing for elements using a simple, two-point (morning and night) urine collection, into which a filter paper strip is dipped and allowed to dry.
 Our research has shown the dried urine test to be accurate and comparable to full 24-hour liquid collections, which are cumbersome and inconvenient for patients.
 To correct results for hydration status, creatinine is also measured, and element test results are expressed in µg/g creatinine.

 An essential component of the thyroid hormones T4 and T3.
-Iodine is an essential nutrient, commonly found in dairy products, seafood, iodised salt, and grains.
+Iodine is an essential nutrient commonly found in dairy products, seafood, iodised salt, and grains.
 Iodine deficiency compromises thyroid hormone production and leads to serious diseases, including irreversible cretinism, pregnancy complications, goitre, and decreased cognitive function.
 Iodine deficiency has also been associated with breast cancer.
-Since over 90% of dietary iodine is eliminated in the urine, adequacy of recent iodine intake can be accurately assessed with dried urine testing.
+Since over 90% of dietary iodine is eliminated in the urine, the adequacy of recent iodine intake can be accurately assessed with dried urine testing.

 A common component of flameproofing agents, fumigants, medications, food products, and pool/spa sanitisers.
 Bromine has no known function in the body, but high environmental exposure can lead to excess accumulation.
 If iodine status is low, bromine competes with iodine for tyrosine binding sites within thyroglobulin and thereby impedes thyroid hormone synthesis.
 Bromine is mostly excreted in the urine, so dried urine analysis can indicate excessive bromine exposure.

 An essential dietary element that is incorporated into the selenoproteins in the body, which include glutathione peroxidases, thioredoxin reductases, iodothyronine deiodinases, and the extracellular glycoprotein, selenoprotein P10.
 These selenoproteins play vital roles in thyroid hormone synthesis, free radical scavenging, DNA synthesis, and cancer prevention11.
-Foods such as brazil nuts, seafood, eggs, and grains are significant selenium sources.
+Foods such as Brazil nuts, seafood, eggs, and grains are significant selenium sources.
 The optimal therapeutic range for selenium is narrow: excess selenium intake can result in toxicity, while inadequate selenium affects thyroid function because of impaired synthesis and conversion of T4 into the active T312.
-Urine is the major route of selenium elimination; therefore dried urinary selenium is an indicator of dietary selenium intake.
+Urine is the major route of selenium elimination; therefore, dried urinary selenium is an indicator of dietary selenium intake.

 An environmental toxin can be found in some foods such as fish, shellfish, seaweed, rice, and fruit.
-Arsenic is a heavy metal with multiple toxic effects in the body including carcinogenesis, goitre, diabetes, skin diseases, and damage to the liver, kidney, and cardiovascular, nervous, and endocrine systems.
+Arsenic is a heavy metal with multiple toxic effects in the body, including carcinogenesis, goitre, diabetes, skin diseases, and damage to the liver, kidney, and cardiovascular, nervous, and endocrine systems.
 It also competes with selenium, preventing its incorporation into the selenoproteins.
 This reduces the levels of selenium-containing antioxidants and also the selenoenzymes that are essential for thyroid hormone production, thereby severely compromising thyroid function.
 Dried Urinary arsenic is a good indicator of recent arsenic exposure since around 80% of dietary arsenic is excreted into urine within three days.

 A highly toxic heavy metal can accumulate in body tissues, including the brain.
 Besides occupational exposure, most human exposure to mercury is through dental amalgams, seafood, and vaccinations.
 Mercury toxicity can cause nervous system damage, leading to symptoms such as paresthesia, mood changes, and sensory disturbances, while very excessive exposure can also lead to renal toxicity, respiratory failure and death.
 Mercury and selenium have a very high affinity for each other and form a thigh complex; as a result, mercury reduces the biological availability of selenium and may inhibit the formation of selenium-dependent enzymes, affecting thyroid function in the same way as selenium deficiency or arsenic exposure.
 This is particularly problematic in people with inadequate selenium intake and consequent low selenium levels.
 Selenium can protect against mercury toxicity by sequestering mercury, reducing its bioavailability.
 There are three forms of mercury in the environment: elemental, found in batteries, thermometers, and dental amalgams; inorganic compounds, primarily mercuric chloride, present in skin-lightening creams; and organic compounds, primarily methylmercury, found in seafood.
 Elemental mercury is most commonly breathed in as a vapour and absorbed through the lungs, while inorganic and organic compounds are ingested and absorbed through the intestine.
 The predominant form of mercury in urine is inorganic mercury.
 The urinary mercury level is an excellent biomarker for whole-body exposure to both elemental and inorganic mercury.